How To Write the “About Me” Section of Your Resume?

 About Me Section Examples

-Here are 5 examples of how to describe yourself when writing an about me section.
+Here are 5 examples of how to talk about yourself in a resume or CV.

 Current high school student looking to gain experience in customer service.
 I hope to utilise the communication skills I have built through my extracurriculars in a challenging and growth-oriented environment.